-Scaling location Range of dry black liquor Number of mills reporting

-solids content, wt% scales and deposits
+Scaling location Range of dry black liquor solids content, wt% Number of mills reporting scales and deposits

 Evaporator effects <30 3

 (Traditional effects 31-40 3

 excluding integrated 41-50 10

 concentrator units) 51-60 7

 Concentrator effects 51-60 5

 (Separate unit or 61-70 10

 integrated 1st effect of 71-80 2

 evaporator train.

 Total 40

-Table 7.2.
-Locations of scales and deposits in black liquor evaporators as reportedin the 1997 survey
+Table 6.2.
+Locations of scales and deposits in black liquor evaporators as reported in the 1997 survey.

 Each type of scale has its own unique cause.
-Sodium salt scales are deposited because the solubility limit for Na2CO3 and Na2SO4 is exceeded, and double salts containing them are crystallized on heat transfer surfaces.
+Sodium salt scales are deposited because the solubility limit for Na2CO3 and Na2SO4 are exceeded, and double salts containing them are crystallized on heat transfer surfaces.
 Calcium scales are deposited because organocalcium complexes are decomposed near heat transfer surfaces, and the calcium ion released reacts with carbonate ions to produce calcium carbonate or Pirssonite deposits on heat transfer surfaces.
-Aluminosilicate scales are deposited when the solubility limit of aluminate and silicate species is exceeded.
+Aluminosilicate scales are deposited when thee solubility of limit aluminate and silicate species is exceeded.
 Sodium oxalate crystallizes from solution onto heat transfer surfaces when its solubility limit is exceeded.

 Fouling by lignin occurs when the alkali content of black liquor is too low for lignin to remain in solution.
-Soap deposits occur when the concentration of soap in black liquor exceeds substantially its solubility limit and soap is not removed effectively from black liquor.
-Fouling by fiber is the result of inefficient removal by extraction screens and black liquor fiber filters.
+Soap deposits occur when the concentration of soap in black liquor exceeds substantially its solubility limit and is not removed effectively from black liquor.
+Fouling by fiber is the result of inefficient removal by black liquor fiber filters.

-Regardless of the type of scale or foulant, evaporator capacity is often limited when they occur.
-The cost of each depends upon the loss in pulp production due to loss in evaporation capacity, and the cost of cleaning of evaporators and concentrators to remove scale and deposits.
+Regardless of the type of scale or foulant, they often limit evaporator capacity when they occur.
+The cost of each depends upon the loss in pulp production due to loss in evaporator capacity, and the cost of cleaning of evaporators and concentrators to remove scale and deposits.

 Minimizing the impact of scale and foulants is key to achieving and maintaining evaporation capacity.
 Both evaporation plant design and liquor cycle chemistry play important roles.
-For example, limiting species responsible for fouling from the pulp mill chemical cycle is an effective way to eliminate scaling by aluminosilicates.
+For For example, limiting species responsible for fouling from the pulp mill chemical cycle is an effective way to eliminate scaling by aluminosilicates.
 Designing concentrators as crystallizing evaporators can reduce Na2CO3-Na2SO4 fouling in these units.

 Important: remember, not all scaling and fouling problems are solved in the evaporation plant.
-Often, changes elsewhere in the mill are required.
-Improving causticizing conversion to reduce carbonate concentration in black liquor is one example.
+Often, they require changes elsewhere in the mill.
+Improving causticizing conversion is one example.
 Proper control of residual alkali in black liquor is another.
 Minimizing aluminum input to the recovery cycle is a third.

-This chapter addresses the chemistry of pulp mill liquor cycle as it impacts scaling and fouling in black liquor evaporators and concentrators.
+This chapter addresses both the chemistry of pulp mill liquor cycle as it impacts scaling and fouling in black liquor evaporators and concentrators.
 It also addresses certain aspects of process design that can impact scaling and fouling.
-Scale- and foulantspecific methods of evaporator cleaning are reviewed.
+Scale- and foulant-specific methods of evaporator cleaning are reviewed.

-- 1. Grace, T.M.
+Grace, T.M.
 "A Survey of Evaporator Scaling in the Alkaline Pulp Industry", Institute of Paper Chemistry Project 3234, Report 1 (Sept.
-22, 1975). - 2.
+22, 1975).

 Schmidl, W., Frederick, W.J., Current Trends in Evaporator Fouling, Proc.
 1998 TAPPI International Chemical Conference, Tampa, FL, pp 367-377.

-7.2 SODIUM CARBONATE-SULFATE SCALES IN BLACK LIQUOR EVAPORATORS AND CONCENTRATORS
+6.2 SODIUM CARBONATE-SULFATE SCALES IN BLACK LIQUOR EVAPORATORS AND CONCENTRATORS